sandraperezescudero/World-Mental-Health-Day-Awareness-Campaign/README.md

 **World Mental Health Day Awareness Campaign Ad Budget Allocation**

-This project was done during the Data Analysis Bootcamp @ Masterschool and it consists of:
+This project was part of the Data Analysis Bootcamp @ Masterschool and it consisted of:

 **1. Marketing campaign Budget Allocation**